Skip to content

 Figure 15-12 States skipped by moving the short partition

-Observing carefully, these skipped states are actually all the states obtained by moving the long partition \(j\) inward.
-We have already proven that moving the long partition inward will definitely decrease capacity.
-That is, the skipped states cannot possibly be the optimal solution, skipping them will not cause us to miss the optimal solution.
+A closer look shows that these skipped states are exactly the states obtained by moving the taller partition \(j\) inward.
+We have already proven that moving the taller partition inward will definitely decrease the capacity.
+Therefore, none of the skipped states can be the optimal solution, so skipping them does not cause us to miss the optimum.

-The above analysis shows that the operation of moving the short partition is "safe", and the greedy strategy is effective.
+The above analysis shows that moving the shorter partition is a "safe" operation, and that the greedy strategy is effective.

 Feel free to drop your insights, questions or suggestions